 |Weruva Cats in the Kitchen Grain-Free||

-1. Purina Pro Plan Veterinary Diets Overweight Management Cat Food — Best Overall
+1. Purina Pro Plan Veterinary Diets OM Cat Food — Best Overall

-This is a dry food and has been crafted with the help of researchers, veterinarians, and nutritionists to give your cat what they need.
-It is also the perfect accompaniment to a diet.
-It is formulated for adult cats.
+We think this is the best dry cat food for constipation because it has been crafted with the help of researchers, veterinarians, and nutritionists to give your cat what they need.
+It is also the perfect accompaniment to a diet and is formulated for adult cats.

 The protein-to-calorie ratio is high, meant for building muscle without adding excess weight.
 There is a low level of fat, and the entire mix is packed with natural fibers to keep your cat’s system moving along smoothly.